tmtsoftware/csw/docs/src/main/params/keys-parameters.md

 ### Struct

 Structs can be used to create a hierarchy of parameters.
-The following snippet also demonstrates some of the utility functions available for manipulating parameter sets.
+The following snippet also demonstrates some of the utility functions available for manipulating parameter sets:

 Scala
 :   @@snip [KeysAndParametersTest.scala](../../../../examples/src/test/scala/example/params/KeysAndParametersTest.scala) { #struct }